-Note: The Amica Insurance Seattle Marathon and the Power Crunch Seattle Kids Marathon both end in Memorial Stadium, which does not allow animals on the premises, so dogs are not allowed on these runs.
-However, the Seattle Marathon Summer 5K/10K and Kids Fun Run at Seward Park is a dog-friendly event.
+Note: Dogs are not allowed at The Seattle Marathon and the Seattle Kids Marathon.
+However, the Seattle Marathon Summer Event at Seward Park is a dog-friendly event.

 Provided by our Official Medical Coverage Sponsor, UW Medicine.
 If medical assistance is required on the race course, contact one of the orange-capped radio operators, who will be able to summon emergency assistance or van transportation if required.
 If you drop out, please notify an aid station attendant, radio operator or anyone inside the information booth in the Victory Recovery Area so the information can be relayed to the event support staff.

-As with most sports, running a marathon or half marathon involves a number of inherent risks, including but not limited to tripping and falling, contact with other participants or spectators, the effects of weather, traffic, and road conditions.
-Because the marathon and half marathon courses are run on roads, streets, and trails, there are posts and possible potholes at these intersections.
+As with most sports, running a road race involves a number of inherent risks, including but not limited to tripping and falling, contact with other participants or spectators, the effects of weather, traffic, and road conditions.
+Because our event courses are run on roads, streets, and trails, there are posts and possible potholes at these intersections.
 Additionally, there may be other foot and bicycle traffic on the course.
 All participants need to be prepared to avoid obstacles and traffic.
 In submitting your entry, you are acknowledging your awareness and assumption of all risks associated with your participation.
 You are certifying that you are medically and physically fit to compete in this event safely.

 RACE TIME LIMIT